youqiangao/measures-optimization/README.md

 [2] Zhang, T. (2004).
 Statistical behavior and consistency of classification methods based on convex risk minimization.
 The Annals of Statistics, 32(1), 56-85.

-[3] Nan, Y., Chai, K. M., Lee, W. S., & Chieu, H. L. (2012).
-Optimizing F-measure: A tale of two approaches. arXiv preprint arXiv:1206.4625.
+[3] Ye, N., Chai, K. M. A., Lee, W. S., & Chieu, H. L. (2012).
+Optimizing F-measures: a tale of two approaches.
+In Proceedings of the 29th International Coference on International Conference on Machine Learning (pp. 1555-1562).

-[4] Lipton, Z. C., Elkan, C., & Naryanaswamy, B. (2014).
-Optimal thresholding of classifiers to maximize F1 measure.
-In Machine Learning and Knowledge Discovery in Databases: European Conference, ECML PKDD 2014, Nancy, France, September 15-19, 2014.
-Proceedings, Part II 14 (pp. 225-239).
-Springer Berlin Heidelberg.
+[4] Narasimhan, H., Vaish, R., & Agarwal, S. (2014).
+On the statistical consistency of plug-in classifiers for non-decomposable performance measures.
+Advances in neural information processing systems, 27.

-[5] Tewari, A., & Bartlett, P. L. (2007).
-On the Consistency of Multiclass Classification Methods.
-Journal of Machine Learning Research, 8(5).
+[5] Boughorbel, S., Jarray, F., & El-Anbari, M. (2017).
+Optimal classifier for imbalanced data using Matthews Correlation Coefficient metric.
+PloS one, 12(6), e0177678.